 Oh, wait, I almost forgot to mention the ability to share Personas of your choosing through Streetpass or QR Code.
 It’s the one feature I didn’t bother using too much, not even in my first playthrough, but it was interesting giving people access to a level 70 dragon named Seth through QR code.

-Now with all that cleared up, it’s finally – FINALLY – time to end this nearly 4,000-word review.
+Now with all that cleared up, it’s finally – FINALLY – time to end this nearly 5,000-word review.
 Persona Q: Shadow of the Labyrinth sold over 750,000 copies worldwide.
-It’s a fantastic number considering the nature of this game (Persona Characters + Etrian Odyssey mechanics and features = WIN!)
+It’s a fantastic number considering the nature of this game (Persona Characters + Etrian Odyssey mechanics and features = WIN!) as well as considering that it’s on a Nintendo system.
 But aside from that, it’s a truly great game.
 Definitely my favorite 3ds games ever made, and one of my favorite games of all time.